Community sovereign AI compute

 2.3 The cost of operation

 Running the machine 24/7 costs about $350 AUD/month in electricity at Australian rates.
-Amortizing the hardware over three years adds about $4,500/month.
+Amortising the hardware over three years adds about $4,500/month.
 Total: roughly $5,000 AUD/month, or $100 per member per month in a 50-person collective.

-The per-token economics are worth examining.
-At reasonable utilization—say the machine is processing tokens 50–80% of the time, across a mix of fast prompt ingestion and slower token generation—we might push 500M–2B tokens per month through the system.
+For comparison, a serious user of Claude or ChatGPT’s pro tiers pays $20–$200 USD/month for rate-limited access.
+A developer using API access for agentic workflows can easily burn through $100–$500 USD/month in tokens.
+At reasonable utilization — say the machine is processing tokens 50–80% of the time, across a mix of fast prompt ingestion and slower token generation — we might push 500M–2B tokens per month through the system.
 That works out to roughly $2.50–$10 AUD per million tokens, depending on how busy we keep it.
 For comparison, commercial API pricing for models of comparable capability runs $3–$15 per million input tokens and $10–$75 per million output tokens depending on the provider and model tier (e.g. Claude Sonnet at $3/$15 per million tokens, GPT-4o at $2.50/$10).
-Self-hosted inference is price-competitive to modestly cheaper than commercial APIs for comparable-quality models, and the gap widens if we use it heavily.
+Self-hosted inference comes out roughly on par with commercial APIs of similar quality — modestly cheaper if we use it heavily.

 3 Removing CCP guardrails